 - Being Greek doesn’t solve everything: Those born abroad, or Greek citizens who were born in Greece and left, are often considered not Greek enough.
 And when competing with job candidates already here, experience abroad is not necessarily an advantage since first-hand knowledge of Greece’s current industries, laws and trends is far more desirable.

-– The economic crisis has vastly changed the landscape and future of Greece, which sunshine, beaches and the power of positive thinking cannot solve.
-Already low salaries are lower, businesses are shutting down at a record rate, up to 900 people lose their jobs every day, unemployment is more than double the eurozone average at a record-high 27.2 percent overall (chart) and 36.9 percent for non-Greeks, pension funds are bankrupt, neo-Nazis now sit in Parliament and taxes were raised four times in 18 months.
-Quality of life in Greece was ranked third worst in the EU by its residents, in addition to being expensive and uncertain, with the country expected to be in recession through 2014 and in recovery until 2022, though the country’s educated elite will have long gone by then.
+- The economic crisis has vastly changed the landscape and future of Greece, which sunshine, beaches and the power of positive thinking cannot solve.
+Already low salaries are lower, businesses are shutting down at a record rate, up to 900 people lose their jobs every day, unemployment is more than double the eurozone average at 27.7 percent overall (charts in English & Greek) and 36.9 percent for non-Greeks, those who have jobs have problems getting paid, pension funds are bankrupt, neo-Nazis now sit in Parliament and taxes were raised four times in 18 months.
+Quality of life in Greece was ranked third worst in the EU by its residents, in addition to being expensive and uncertain, with the country expected to be in recession ’til 2015 and in recovery until 2023, though the country’s educated elite will have long gone by then.

 No one is fit to advise anyone on personal decisions that will permanently impact the course of his or her life, so polling and consulting friends, relatives or strangers in a forum is a waste of time.
 This is your life, and it doesn’t matter what anyone else thinks — it only matters what you think and what you can live with.